beausmith/svangel.github.com/team/index.markdown

 ---
 layout: default
 title: The SV Angel Team
-description: SV Angel is a Silicon Valley-based angel fund.
-Together as a team we provide mentoring, business development, early and later-stage fund raising, M&amp;A, and strategic advice.
+description: SV Angel is an SF-based angel firm.
+We help startups with business development, financing, M&A and other strategic advice.
 name: team
 ---